 In the initial flow circulation problem the first constraints to be defined are Kirchhoff flow conservation constraints, which ensure flow circulation avoiding accumulation of the energy exchanged.
-For each actor, flow conservation is expressed through an equality constraint between the energy amount received by the actor and the energy amount given away by the same actor.
+For each actor, flow conservation is expressed through the equality constraint between the energy amount received by the actor and the energy amount given away by the same actor.
 Received energy is the addition of energy received from other actors, energy produced by the actor and energy taken from the grid.
 Sent energy is the addition of energy given to other actors, energy consumed by the actor and energy sold to the grid.
 In the complete model presented below, this constraint is expressed with equation \eqref{eq:sl-kir}.

-The complete single-loop compact model provided as Model~\eqref{model:compact} (SLCpct) expresses the coupled problem of network design and flow repartition in a single-loop configuration, meaning that each prosumer either belongs to this loop or is not participating in collective self-consumption.
-The detail about each constraint and the objective function are given throughout section \ref{sec:sc-constraints} to \ref{sec:obj-function}.
+The complete single loop compact model provided as Model~\eqref{model:compact} (SLCpct) expresses the coupled problem of network design and flow repartition in a single loop configuration, meaning that each prosumer either belongs to this loop or is not participating in collective self-consumption.
+Details about each constraint and the objective function are given throughout \cref{sec:sc-constraints} to \ref{sec:obj-function}.